kaarthis/Projects/prd/observability/0005-managed-mesh-observability-control-plane-mvp.md

 Customers need a unified observability solution that integrates AppLink control plane and data plane metrics into their existing cluster monitoring experience, preserving the operational simplicity they expect from AKS.

-This public preview delivers comprehensive mesh observability through Azure Monitor Managed Prometheus, providing authenticated access to both control plane and data plane metrics in a unified workspace, aligned with the AKS customer experience.
+This public preview delivers comprehensive mesh observability through Azure Monitor Managed Prometheus, providing access to both control plane and data plane metrics in a unified workspace, aligned with the AKS customer experience.

 ## Goals / Non-Goals